 See also free-flow.

-Part of a road numbering system specific to the new town of Milton Keynes.
-The town was designed with an American grid road system.
-'H' stands for Horizontal and designates a road that runs east to west.
+Part of a road numbering system specific to the New Town of Milton Keynes, where the roads are laid out in a grid pattern.
+"H" stands for Horizontal and designates a road that runs east to west.
 H-roads all have names that end in "Way" and are numbered from H1 in the north to H10 in the south.
-The H-roads and their V counterparts are marked on relevant roadsigns, particularly where they intersect.
+The H-roads and their "V" counterparts are marked on relevant roadsigns, particularly where they intersect.